picollo7/semantic-drift-score/README.md

 - Run single or dual-model analyses
 - Command-line interface for automation
 - Designed for long context support (up to 8192 tokens with current GTE and Stella models, you can change embedding models as desired)
+- You can change embedding models by editing MODEL_NAME in the scripts — any SentenceTransformer-compatible model will work, including multilingual.

 ---